jlaire/dlx-cpp/README.md

 Example: N-queens
 =================

 Place N queens on an NxN chessboard.
-This is
+This is a good example of a generalized exact cover problem; each diagonal must contain *at most* one queen, but zero is ok.

 ```
 $ make examples